travis-ci/docs-travis-ci-com/user/enterprise/build-images.md

 ### Worker machine configuration

-In order to build other docker images, the Worker needs to be setup to support Docker Builds.
-To get started, please add the following to `/etc/default/travis-worker` on all your Workers:
+To build docker images on Travis CI Enterprise, add the following to /etc/default/travis-worker on all your Workers:

 ```
     export TRAVIS_WORKER_DOCKER_PRIVILEGED="true"